 (GREEKS, DEMOCRACY and SLAVERY (650-501 BCE) – continued)

-Sparta's army put into power an oligarchy of Athenian aristocrats, but most Athenians did not want a return to the subservience and dependence on local powerful families that existed before the rule of Pisistratus.
-The oligarchy found itself unable to rule and, in 508, progressive members of the upper classes united with commoners.
-This coalition of forces amounted to a popular resurgence that was able to overthrow the oligarchy.
+Sparta's army put into power an oligarchy of Athenian aristocrats, but most Athenians didn't accept this turn of events.
+The oligarchy found itself unable to rule and, in 508, progressive members of the upper classes united with commoners, and this coalition of forces amounted to a popular resurgence that was able to overthrow the oligarchy.

 The popularity of Cleisthenes' reforms brought new enthusiasm among Athenians for their government and city.
-This and Cleisthenes' new military organization made Athens stronger militarily, and its strength was soon tested.
+This enthusiasm and Cleisthenes' new military organization made Athens stronger militarily, and its strength was soon tested.
 In 506, Sparta and its Peloponnesian allies invaded Attica hoping to crush the democracy in Athens, which Spartans saw as a defiance of religious tradition.
 The new politics and morale won over tradition.
 Athens defeated the invaders and the invaders withdrew.
-And to stave off any future aggressions from Sparta and its allies, Athens made an alliance with Persia.
+And to stave off any future aggressions from Sparta and its allies, the city of Athens extended its strategy of strength through unity: it allied itself with Persia.

 Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.